Zivilevs/PostgreSQL-DE1.3/README.md

 # Database set up in Postgres DB for Goodreads Dataset

-Project to create Postgres database, model and populate with goodreads dataset.
-Onc.e set up run some analytic queries.
+Project to create Postgres database, model and populate with goodreads dataset and once set up to run some analytic queries.

 Requirements: active `Postgres server` and `Postgres client` installed.</br>
 Dataset was downloaded from [here](https://www.kaggle.com/datasets/thedevastator/comprehensive-overview-of-52478-goodreads-best-b).